On the structure of Ricci shrinkers

 \\

-Instead of the system (\ref{eqn:CB04_2}), only the equation (\ref{eqn:CB04_2a}) was emphasized in the literature(c.f. for example~\cite{ZhangZL},~\cite{HM15}).
+Instead of the system (\ref{eqn:CB04_2}), only the equation (\ref{eqn:CB04_2a}) was emphasized in the literature (cf. for example~\cite{ZhangZL},~\cite{HM15}).
 In the ball $B(p, D)$, $f(q)$ is uniformly bounded by $\frac{D^2}{4}$.
 Starting from $C^{1,\alpha}$ metric $\bar{g}$ and Lipschitz function $\bar{f}$, standard elliptic PDE bootstrapping argument implies that $(\bar{g}, \bar{f})$ has all high order derivatives' estimates, which guarantee the smooth convergence of $(\bar{g}_i, \bar{f}_i)=\left(e^{-\frac{2\bar{f}_i}{m-2}}g_i, \bar{f}_i \right)$.
 Consequently, after the inverse conformal transformation, we know $(g_i, f_i)$ converges to $(g_{\infty}, f_{\infty})$ smoothly.
 Such ideas are refined further in Section~\ref{sec:regularity}, where we systematically investigate the different radii, including (restricted) Gromov-Hausdorff radius, volume radius, harmonic radius and strongly-convex radius, under the metric $g$ and $\bar{g}$.
 We show all of them are equivalent.
-The technical heart of the equivalence is the above mentioned regularity improvement argument.
+The technical heart of the equivalence is the argument mentioned above for regularity improvement.

 After we settle down the regularity issue, the improvement from (\ref{eqn:CB08_4}) to (\ref{eqn:CA25_10}) seems well-known to experts.
-However, it is not easy to find a clear reference with full details to achieve such an improvement.
+However, it is not easy to find a clear reference with full details to obtain such an improvement.
 For the sake of self-containedness, we provide details and enough necessary references.
-We also have many new observations(for example, Remark~\ref{rmk:PE30_1} and Remark~\ref{rmk:PF24_1}) which are not available in the literature.
-We believe such new observations will be important for the further development of the weak-compactness theory of critical metrics.
+We also have many new observations (for example, Remark~\ref{rmk:PE30_1} and Remark~\ref{rmk:PF24_1}) which are not available in the literature.
+We believe such new observations will be important for further developing the weak compactness theory of critical metrics.
 Theorem~\ref{thmin:b} and Theorem~\ref{thmin:c} can be regarded as the applications of Theorem~\ref{thmin:a}. \\